raghudtrees/delbranch/README.md

 # Delete Branches
-This simple script will list out and gives option to remove those branches from developer end.\
+This simple script will list out and gives option to remove local branches.\
-After ***feature/patch/hotfix*** branches are merged with main branch and deleted in remote, the traces remains in VS Code.
+After ***feature/patch/hotfix*** branches are merged with main branch and deleted in remote, the traces remains in VS Code.\
+This script helps to resolve that.

 # Up Coming
 Remote Branch Deletion\